ikz87/dots-2.0/README.md

 I started using eww as a bar so I wrote everything from scratch and took the opportunity to be more organized.

-For the wallpaper dependant colorschemes use: `.bscripts/wallset <path to wallpaper>`.
+For the wallpaper dependent colorschemes use: `.bscripts/wallset <path to wallpaper>`.

 The profile picture shown in the lockscreen can be changed by putting the desired image in `~/.face`.